etingof/talks/fosdem-async-snmp-agents/source/index.rst

 ..
 Things to talk about ^

-  To obtain Redfish `HostName` we can just call `requests` or any other HTTP client from a thread pool to ensure non-blocking operation.
+  To obtain Redfish `HostName` we can just call `requests` or any other HTTP client from a thread pool to ensure non-blocking behaviour.

   Once the read value comes from the REST API call, we pass it to the SNMP agent's callback function.